abnceo/myGitsite/source/README.md

 >
-> People always tend to overestimate the effect of a technology or a habit in the short term,
+> People always overestimate the change in the short term,
-> and underestimate the effect in the long term.
+> but underestimate the change in the long term.
 >